-I’ve been section hiking the PCT for the past three years.
-Kennedy Meadows to Sierra City (~500 miles) in 2016, Sierra City to Elk Lake in 2017 (~750 miles), and I’m about to head back out for my third section: Fish Lake to Monument 78 (~900 miles).
+I’ve been on the PCT for a solid chunk each summer the past two years.
+Kennedy Meadows to Sierra City (~500 miles) in 2016, Sierra City to Elk Lake in 2017 (~750 miles), and I’m about to head back out for another trip: Fish Lake to Monument 78 (~900 miles).

 An aside: If you can’t list the PCT waypoints in your sleep like I can, you may not notice that where I’m starting this year is actually south of where I ended last year.
 Am I rehiking miles?
 Yes.
 Isn’t that inefficient?
 Not really.
 I have to fill in a section I skipped due to fire closure, and it’s honestly faster (and more fun) to just rehike the segments I didn’t skip along the way.
 Continuous footsteps from Mexico to Canada will happen.

 My gear list has changed a tiny bit for each section, becoming slightly more elegant every year.
 I think this year is the best yet.
 My base weight is ringing up around nine to ten pounds.
 For the sake of focusing on a brief rundown and why of the gear I’m carrying rather than technical specs, I’m leaving out weights.
 (But I do totally have a nerdy spreadsheet calculating weights down to grams that I’ll save for another time.)

 The Big Three (Except That It’s Really Five)